KDE/ghostwriter/README.md

 - A fancier export dialog, possibly with more options for the various Markdown processors with which *ghostwriter* integrates.
 - Ability to store custom Markdown processor configurations.
 This way, other Markdown processors can be used, or custom options be passed in.
 This would take the form of a command, such as what you would type in a command line.
 - Integration with cmark or some other Markdown processor that implements [CommonMark](http://commonmark.org/).
-It would be nice to have cmark built in as Sundown is, but that will take some tweaking to the build process to incorporate cmake.
+It would be nice to have cmark built into *ghostwriter* the same way Sundown is, but that will take some tweaking to the build process to incorporate cmake.
-- deb and RPM packages for Linux distributions  **Help wanted!**
+- deb and RPM packages for Linux distributions.  **Help wanted!**
-- *ghostwriter* added into the various Linux distribution repositories (Debian, Fedora, etc.)  **Help wanted!**
+- *ghostwriter* added into the various Linux distribution repositories (Debian, Fedora, etc.).  **Help wanted!**
 - A fully-tested Mac OS X port. **Help wanted!**
 - Translatation of *ghostwriter* into other languages via *Qt Linguist*.  **Help wanted!**